 - Avoid creating quotas on the root directory of the default OneFS share (/ifs).
-A rootlevel quota may result in performance degradation. - Where possible, observe the best practice of a maximum number of 500,000 quotas per cluster. - Limit quota depth to a maximum of 275 directories. - Governing a single directory with overlapping quotas can also degrade performance. - Directory quotas can also be used to alert of and constrain runaway jobs, preventing them from consuming massive amounts of storage space. - Enforcement quotas are not recommended for snapshot-tracking quota domains.
+A rootlevel quota may result in performance degradation. - Where possible, observe the best practice of a maximum number of 500,000 quotas per cluster in OneFS 8.2 and later, and 20,000 quotas per cluster in prior releases. - Limit quota depth to a maximum of 275 directories. - Governing a single directory with overlapping quotas can also degrade performance. - Directory quotas can also be used to alert of and constrain runaway jobs, preventing them from consuming massive amounts of storage space. - Enforcement quotas are not recommended for snapshot-tracking quota domains.